 At turns glamorous, fascinating, and complex, the art world can be opaque and challenging to navigate.
 Fortunately, there are experts in the industry who can guide your clients through the challenges collectors might encounter.
 Connecting your clients with these five professionals can go a long way in preserving both the sentimental and financial value of their collections.

-Art advisors can educate your client on subjects as broad as art market trends and as specific as a work of art.
+Art advisors can provide education on subjects as broad as art market trends and as specific as a work of art.
 They can help new collectors to define collecting goals, discover new genres and artists within the collector’s vision, and source works of art that will sustain their value.

 Many art advisors are well connected within the art world, and can leverage their connections to gain priority access to galleries, arrange private viewings with dealers, negotiate the price of a purchase, and facilitate logistics surrounding new acquisitions.